-The survey in 2016 started from Nuuk on 3 June.
-The first cruise occupied stations from Nuuk north to Disko Bay having occupied 83 shrimp and fish stations and 17 CTD cast in 14 days.
-The second cruise occupied 76 shrimp and fish stations and 22 CTD cast in 22 days in Vaigat, north to the survey limit, and west of Disko on its way back south, the northern area being less densely sampled.
-The third cruise started from Nuuk on 09 July to occupy 93 stations south to the southern limit of the survey at 13 days until July the 21.
+The survey in 2017 started from Nuuk on 28 May.
+The first cruise occupied stations from Nuuk north to Disko Bay having occupied 101 shrimp and fish stations and 18 CTD cast in 16 days.
+The second cruise occupied 100 shrimp and fish stations and 18 CTD cast in 20 days in Vaigat, north to the survey limit, and west of Disko on its way back south, the northern area being less densely sampled.
+The third cruise started from Nuuk on 07 July to occupy 91 stations south to the southern limit of the survey at 12 days until July the 18.
 No CTD cast were sampled at the third trip.

 All cruise was accompanied by a crew engaged in taking photographs of the sea bottom, who used the ship at night when the survey was suspended.
-From all planned shrimp and fish stations, at the tree cruises, by-catch of benthic faunal invertebrates were sorted from each stations at all, identified to the lowest possible taxonomic level, and some species were preserved in 10% buffered formalin solution for later identification, and both projects aims to investigate the long-term effects of trawling on bottom ecosystems.
+From all planned shrimp and fish stations, at the three cruises, by-catch of benthic faunal invertebrates were sorted from each stations, identified to the lowest possible taxonomic level, and some species were preserved in 10% buffered formalin solution for later identification, and both projects aims to investigate the long-term effects of trawling on bottom ecosystems.
 Same procedure were done for benthic species sampled with a beam-trawl.
-27 beam-trawl stations were done at the first cruise, 42 beam-trawl stations at the second cruise and 23 beam-trawl stations at the third cruise.
+29 beam-trawl stations were done at the first cruise, 26 beam-trawl stations at the second cruise and 6 beam-trawl stations at the third cruise.

-Of the 58 planned survey strata, 1 (the Canadian zone CO) had no stations trawled caused by the ice cover; owing to general trawl difficulties Substrata (W2-4) were not fished and only one stations were fished in each of substrata W6-4 and W7-4.
-33 stations had no catch of P. borealis; 6 strata, with 12 occupied stations between them, had no catches and only strata U1 - U3, I1, I2, W2 and W4 had catches of P. borealis at all stations.
-Length samples were measured from 125 stations with catches even very small ones, and length & weight samples were measured at 21 stations.
+Of the 58 planned survey strata, 1 (W1-4) had no stations trawled caused by the ice cover; and only one stations were fished in C0-2, also due to ice cover.
+26 stations had no catch of P. borealis; 3 strata (W8-1, W9-1 and W9-3), with 11 occupied stations between them, had no catches and only stratum U3, I1, I2, W2, W4 and W5 had catches of P. borealis at all stations.
+Length samples were measured from 197 stations with catches even very small ones, and length & weight samples were measured at 99 stations.

-There were no exceptionally large catches and only at one station in I2-1 catches was closed to 1 ton (977 kg).
-There were 14 catches over 200 kg, of which 7 were made in Disko Bay or Vaigat, 1 stations north from 69°30 N, 4 in strata W1-W4 and 1 in W6 and 1 in W8-4.
-In southerly areas, strata W7-W9 yielded an average catch of 9 kg, and 242 of 34 stations had no catch of P. borealis.
-A catch of 305 kg were observed in substrata W8-4, whereas the average catch were 0.01 kg at the other 33 stations in the southern regions.
+There were no exceptionally large catches and only at one station in I2-1 and one station in W4-2 had catches which was closed to 1 ton (952 and 948 kg, respectively).
+There were 34 catches over 200 kg, of which 19 were made in Disko Bay or Vaigat, 2 stations north from 69°30 N, 11 in strata W1-W4 and one in each of W5 and W6 and no in W7- W9.
+In southerly areas, strata W7-W9 yielded an average catch of 0.14 kg at the 35 stations, in the southern regions.